Having Symptoms of Abnormal Bleeding?

 - Problems with blood clotting

-In order to identify problems and appropriate treatment, diagnostic tests may be needed.
+To identify problems and appropriate treatment options, diagnostic tests may be needed.
 We will work with you to provide the best treatment possible, and to educate you throughout the process.
-Diagnostic tests may include blood tests, pelvic ultrasounds, an endometrial biopsy, hysteroscopy, D&C, or laparoscopy.
+Depending on the issue, diagnostic tests or procedures may include blood tests, pelvic ultrasounds, an endometrial biopsy, hysteroscopy, D&C, or laparoscopy.

-Our Surgical Services pages provide more details regarding surgical procedures.
+For additional information on abnormal bleeding, causes and symptoms, browse our Surgical Services pages, they provide details on surgical treatment options.
 You may also wish to visit the American College of Obstetrics and Gynecology website, as well as other trustworthy educational websites listed on our obstetrics and gynecology links and topics of interest page.